-Commence: Planning - 2005, Design & Permitting 2006-2008, Construction 2009-2010 Complete: Maintenance & Monitoring - 2010-2015 (refer to schedule below)
+Commence: Planning - 2005-2008, Design & Permitting 2008-2009, Construction 2010 Complete: Maintenance & Monitoring - 2010-2015 (refer to schedule below)

-Project cost: \$4 -5 million (total); Note - the anticipated funding sources to date include \$2 million from FDOT and \$2 million from the FDEP-Pollution Recovery Funds.
-Additional funding sources may be secured in the future.
-FDOT only receives appropriate mitigation credit for proportion of the FDOT funding reimbursement.
+Project cost: \$4 - 5 million (total); Note - the anticipated funding sources to date include approximately \$1 million from FDOT with additional funds from FDEP, Hillsborough County, and potentially other sources.
+FDOT only receives appropriate mitigation credit for habitat improvements conducted with FDOT mitigation funds.

-- X 1.
+X 1.
 Detailed description of existing site and proposed work.
-Refer to Attachment A. - X 2.
+Refer to Attachment A.

+X 2.
 Recent aerial photograph with date and scale.
 Refer to Figures B (2004 aerial) and F (1995 aerial).

-- X 3.
+X_3.
 Location map and design drawings of existing and proposed conditions.
 Refer to Figure A for location map and Figure F for conceptual design plan.
-Additional evaluation and engineering design will be conducted in 2006 2008.
-As additional design details are conducted, this information will be provided within the annual updates of the FDOT mitigation plan. - X_4.
+Additional evaluation and engineering design will be provided within the annual updates of the FDOT mitigation plan.

+X_4.
 Detailed schedule for work implementation, including any and all phases.
 Refer to Attachment B and following draft schedule:

-Site Evaluation, Hydrologic Modeling, Restoration Design & Permitting - 2005 - 2008 Construction & Planting - 2009 -2010 Maintenance & Monitoring - 2010 - 2015 (minimum) Maintenance & Management - 2015 - Perpetual

-Note - depending on the funding sources, the construction may be broken into phases.
+Site Evaluation, Hydrologic Modeling, Restoration Design & Permitting - 2005 - 2008 Construction & Planting - 2010 Maintenance & Monitoring - 2010 - 2015 (minimum) Maintenance & Management - 2015 - Perpetual Note - due to funding limitations, construction is planned to occur in phases.
 If this occurs, the habitat restoration activities for the FDOT mitigation program will be included in the first phase construction.

-- X 5.
+X 5.
 Proposed success criteria and associated monitoring plan.
-Refer to Attachment B. - X 6.
-Long term maintenance plan.
-Refer to Attachment B. - X_7.
+Refer to Attachment B.

+X_7.
 Detailed explanation of how this work serves to offset the impacts of the specified DOT project(s).
 Refer to previous discussion.